KaiFabi/LittleShakespeare/README.md

 # LittleShakespeare

-This is a simple character-level language model that uses a Recurrent Neural Network that is implemented in Python with Tensorflow.
+This is a simple character-level language model that can be trained on arbitrary texts.
+Here, works by Shakespeare are used.
+The model consists of a Recurrent Neural Network that is implemented in Python with Tensorflow.

+This implementation uses a many-to-one approach.
+This means that the model is trained to predict the next character in a sequence of characters.

 Different RNN cells such as Basic-, GRU- or LSTM-Cells can be used and compared with each other.
 The implementation is very flexible and both depth and width can be freely chosen.